Huotes/CommitMaker/README.md

 There are only 10 types of people in the world: those that understand binary and those that don’t.

 It is said that looking into Chuck Norris' eyes will reveal your future.
 Unfortunately, everybody's future is always the same: death by a roundhouse-kick to the face.

+It is believed dinosaurs are extinct due to a giant meteor.
+That's true if you want to call Chuck Norris a giant meteor.